Carl Schmitt: Academic career

 In 1921, Schmitt became a professor at the University of Greifswald, where he published his essay Die Diktatur (On Dictatorship).

 In 1922, he published Politische Theologie (Political Theology) while working as a professor at the University of Bonn.
 Schmitt changed universities in 1928, when he became professor of law at the Handelshochschule in Berlin, and again in 1933, when he accepted a position at the University of Cologne.
 His most famous paper, "Der Begriff des Politischen" ("The Concept of the Political"), was based on lectures at the Deutsche Hochschule für Politik in Berlin.

-In 1932, Schmitt was counsel for the Reich government in the case Preussen contra Reich (Prussia vs. Reich), in which the SPD-controlled government of the state of Prussia disputed its dismissal by the right-wing Reich government of Franz von Papen.
+In 1932, Schmitt was counsel for the Reich government in the case Preussen contra Reich (Prussia vs. Reich), in which the SPD-controlled government of Prussia disputed its dismissal by the right-wing Reich government of Franz von Papen.
 Papen was motivated by the fact that Prussia, by far the largest state in Germany, served as a powerful base for the political left and provided it with institutional power, particularly in the form of the Prussian police.
 Schmitt, Carl Bilfinger, and Erwin Jacobi represented the Reich, and one of the counsel for the Prussian government was Hermann Heller.
 In October 1932, the court ruled that the Prussian government had been suspended unlawfully but that the Reich had the right to install a commissar.
 In German history, the struggle that resulted in the de facto destruction of federalism in the Weimar Republic is known as the Preußenschlag.

 Views

 Religion

 As a young man, Schmitt was "a devoted Catholic until his break with the church in the mid twenties".
-From around the end of the First World War, he began to describe his Catholicism as "displaced" and "de-totalised".
-N.S.
-Lyons claimed that something in Schmitt’s interior life seems to have begun to shift around 1914, when his diary entries started to hint at a crisis of faith.
-According to Lyons' claims, it was his troubled relationships with women that estranged him from the Faith.
+From around the end of World War I, he began to describe his Catholicism as "displaced" and "de-totalised".
+N. S. Lyons claims that something in Schmitt's interior life seems to have begun to shift around 1914, when his diary entries started to hint at a crisis of faith.
+According to Lyons, it was his troubled relationships with women that estranged him from the Faith.

-According to Political theorist Reinhard Mehring, Schmitt's involvement with Catholicism was mostly political rather than being motivated by genuine belief in Catholic doctrine.
-However, he also praised the hierarchical structure and Roman law of the Catholic Church.
-He frequently quoted and was influenced by Protestant and Catholic thinkers such as Søren Kierkegaard, Juan Donoso Cortés, and Thomas Hobbes.
+According to political theorist Reinhard Mehring, Schmitt's involvement with Catholicism was mostly political rather than motivated by genuine belief in Catholic doctrine.
+He was known to be fond of the hierarchical structure and Roman law of the Catholic Church.
+Despite his lack of belief his works such as Political theology and Roman catholicism and Political form were heavily influenced by Catholicism.
+In his 1922 work Political theology, he argues that "All significant concepts of the modern theory of the state are secularized theological concepts".
+Schmitt particularly cites the idea of an all-powerful state or government is a secularized version of an all-powerful God.
+He also frequently quoted and was influenced by Christian thinkers such as Søren Kierkegaard, Juan Donoso Cortés, Martin Luther, John Calvin and Thomas Hobbes.